How to Become a Utilization Review (UR) Nurse

 • What is the difference between UR and UM?

 • Utilization reviews (UR) are conducted on patient data and medical records to determine whether or not patients received comprehensive and correct treatment and services.
-UR also protects against medical care that is unwarranted.
+UR also protects against unwarranted medical care.
 Utilization management (UM) ensures that healthcare systems improve and provide appropriate levels of treatment based on information obtained from UR, thereby reducing the likelihood of cases requiring evaluation for ineffective or needless treatment.

 • Is utilization review the same as case management?

-• Utilization review (UR) and case management (CM) are two closely related but distinct concepts.
-Both involve ensuring that patients receive the best possible care in a cost-effective manner, but they differ in terms of scope and focus.
+• Utilization review (UR) and case management (CM) are closely related but distinct concepts.
+Both involve ensuring patients cost-effectively receive the best possible care but differ in scope and focus.
 UR is primarily concerned with the medical necessity of care and treatment services.
-UR nurses work to ensure that patients receive only those services that are clinically appropriate and necessary for their condition.
-In contrast, case managers take a more holistic approach to patient care and look at all aspects of a patient's situation to ensure they are getting the coordinated care they need.
+UR nurses ensure that patients receive only those services that are clinically appropriate and necessary for their condition.
+In contrast, case managers take a more holistic approach to patient care and look at all aspects of a patient's situation to ensure they get the coordinated care they need.

 $70,000 - $90,000 Associate Bachelors Non-Bedside RN Utilization Review